LLM-MINE: Large Language Model based Alzheimer's Disease and Related Dementias Phenotypes Mining from Clinical Notes: Experimental Results

-\header{RQ2: What diagnostic discriminative power do the resulting phenotypic profiles hold when used to stratify patients?} With the ADRD-centric phenotypes extracted from clinical notes, we perform K-means clustering with $K=2$ and $K=3$.
-Each patient is represented as a feature vector consisting of binary phenotype indicators (1 = present, 0 = not present) across the extracted phenotype categories.
-We use Euclidean distance as the distance metric.
-For $K=2$, we organize the cohort into CN and patient, with the patient group consisting of both MCI and ADRD patients from the original cohorts.
-We do this because of the earlier observation from the chi-square tests that MCI against ADRD patients in general has higher p-values across phenotypes, suggesting their distributions are not statistically significantly different.
-Since treating two highly similar groups as distinct clusters may hinder clustering performance, we collapse them into a single patient group and evaluate whether reducing K from 3 to 2 yields better clustering results.
-For $K=3$, the group labels remain the same as the original cohort.
 By this we explore more fine-grained clustering and see if our extracted phenotype features are distinct enough to correctly cluster the patients.
 Clustering performance was evaluated by comparing the resulting cluster assignments with cohort labels using external validation metrics, including Adjusted Rand Index (ARI), Normalized Mutual Information (NMI), and Fowlkes–Mallows Index (FMI).
 The clustering results for both phenotype lists, using both zero-shot and few-shot prompting methods, are presented in Table~\ref{tab:clustering}.
 From the result, we observe a \textbf{lower performance across Phenotype List~1 compared to Phenotype List~2}, with the highest performing set being $K=2$ clustering using features extracted with few-shot prompting. \textbf{Few-shot prompting consistently improves performance over zero-shot across both phenotype lists}.
 For Phenotype List~2, few-shot prompting improves ARI by 46\% ($0.190 \rightarrow 0.277$) and NMI by 88\% ($0.120 \rightarrow 0.226$) under $K=2$, indicating that more accurate phenotype extraction directly translates to stronger clustering signal.
 We also observe \textbf{consistently higher performance for $\bm{K=2}$ over $\bm{K=3}$} for Phenotype List~2, consistent with the chi-square finding that MCI and ADRD phenotype distributions are not statistically significantly different, making the two-group partition easier for the clustering algorithm to recover.

 To further understand the structure of the extracted features, we perform principal component analysis (PCA) and visualize the patient representations in two-dimensional space.
 The plots are presented in Figure~\ref{fig:combined1} and Figure~\ref{fig:combined2}.
 The PCA plots further verify the clustering performance.
 We observe that the true groups overlap substantially in 2-dimensional PCA space, suggesting the clusters are not well-separated with compact, spherical geometry in the feature space, which is consistent with the low performance of k-means clustering.
 Overall, the PCA results confirm that the patient stratification task is inherently difficult: the phenotype distributions do not form compact, well-separated clusters, which limits the performance ceiling of distance-based methods such as K-means.